shenguojun/TestKotlinAndroidSynthetic/README.md

 # TestKotlinAndroidSynthetic
-For illustrate the bug in https://youtrack.jetbrains.com/issue/KT-47733
+For illustrating the bug in https://youtrack.jetbrains.com/issue/KT-47733

 ## Environment
 * Android Studio